MCP Dev Setup: Anaconda, uv, and Claude

 Tip

 load_dotenv() reads .env from the current working directory by default.
-If you run scripts from a subfolder, pass an explicit path, e.g. load_dotenv("../.env").
+If we run scripts from a subfolder, pass an explicit path, e.g. load_dotenv("../.env").

 Setup checklist

-With the environment ready, the next step is understanding what MCP actually is and how its client, host, and server pieces fit together in Introduction to Model Context Protocol.
+With the environment ready, we can move on.
+Next, we will understand what MCP actually is and how its client, host, and server pieces fit together in Introduction to Model Context Protocol.

 Found this useful?
 Keep building with me.